Fiharali/MasKa/README.md

 Spring MVC is a framework within the Spring Framework that provides a powerful way to build web applications in Java.
 It follows the MVC design pattern

 ### Installation and Setup
+  - Create a New Maven Project
+  - Add Spring Dependencies
+  - Create the web.xml File
+  - Create the Spring Configuration File